replaysMike/AnyConsole/README.md

 ## Description

-AnyConsole was designed for server service windows, utility tooling and log output windows.
-It's very handy if you need static header/footers on your consoles while maintaining scrollable areas, adding visual components or more advanced input management such as mouse control.
-It integrates very well with TopShelf for services.
+AnyConsole was designed for server service consoles, utility tooling and log output consoles.
+It's very handy if you need static header/footers on your consoles while maintaining scrollable areas for logging, adding visual components or more advanced input management such as mouse control.
+It integrates very well with [TopShelf](https://github.com/Topshelf/Topshelf) for services, Kestrel web servers and custom console applications.
+AnyConsole works with both .Net Core and .Net Framework.

 ## Installation
 Install AnyConsole from the Package Manager Console: